CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Occupy thyself with few things, says the philosopher, if thou wouldst be tranquil." - Marcus Aurelius</p>
+<p>"A prudent governor will not roughly oppose even the superstitions of his people; and though he may wish they were wiser, he will know that he cannot make them so by offending their prejudices." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->